-The July flooding in Clanfield like many other areas was much worse than previous records we hold.
-See figure 3 in Appendix B for our historical records of flooding in Clanfield.
+The July flooding in Aston like many other areas was much worse than previous records we hold.
 The July 2007 flood event exceeded the recorded level on the River Thames for the 'Great Flood' of 1947.

 Flood mechanism/source of flooding